 Response

-The proposed rule change does not alter the federal and state regulation of biosolids under 40 C.F.R 503 or OAR Chapter 340, Division 50.
+The proposed rule change does not change the need to comply with federal and state regulations of biosolids,such as those set forth under 40 C.F.R 503 and OAR Chapter 340, Division 50.
 The proposed rule change also would not alter OAR 340-096-0140(3), which requires regulated compost facilities to document and implement a pathogen reduction plan that addresses requirements of the Code of Federal Regulations, 40 CFR Part 503.
-DEQ is changing only the requirement for digestate to meet the pathogen limit and is not removing the requirements for biosolids to meet all other federal or state requirements that apply to non-digested or digested wastes.
-The pathogen testing limits of OAR 340-096-0140(2) equal the analytical standards for Class A biosolids in 40 C.F.R.
+DEQ is changing only the pathogen limit requirements for digestate.
+The pathogen testing limits of OAR 340-096-0140(2) replicate the analytical standards for Class A biosolids in 40 C.F.R.
 503.32(a).
 The proposed rule change would change the applicability of pathogen limits on digestate to more closely track the differing federal treatment of pathogen requirements for Class A and Class B biosolids.
+The proposed rule change would not change requirements for biosolids to meet all applicable federal and state regulations for sewage sludge.

 Comment 7